NerdMiner Solo Pool: Pointing an ESP32 Miner at SoloLuck

 Save, let it reboot, and the device should show shares ticking up.
 Those are accepted lottery tickets — proof it's connected and doing real work, not a sign you're close to anything.
 The full picture and screenshots live on the setup page.

 A pool can't improve your odds, but it can stop you wasting work.
-SoloLuck's stratum node is in Jakarta, roughly 6 ms from much of Indonesia and SEA, versus ~250 ms to a typical US pool.
+SoloLuck's stratum node is in Jakarta, roughly 6 ms from much of Indonesia (measured 2026-07-03 from one Indonesian home-fibre line, median of spaced TCP connects — test yours at /ping), versus ~250 ms to a typical US pool.
 Closer means fewer stale shares — work you submitted that arrived after the network already moved on.

 On a NerdMiner the absolute number of shares is tiny, so this is a small effect in raw terms — but it's the only lever a pool actually controls, and for a SEA miner it points the right way.
-AtlasPool's Hong Kong anycast is further from an Indonesian miner; ckpool and public-pool sit in the US/AU.
+AtlasPool's Hong Kong anycast is further from an Indonesian miner; public-pool is US-hosted; ckpool's nearest node to Indonesia is Singapore (~17 ms vs ~6 ms to Jakarta on the same test line).
 The compare page shows the measured numbers side by side.

 If you want to get rich: no, and nobody honest will tell you otherwise.
 If you want a real, on-chain Bitcoin lottery ticket that teaches you how mining works, looks great on a shelf, sips a couple of watts, and connects to a pool that won't reject it — then yes, a NerdMiner on the Nano tier is a genuinely fun way in.

 Set it, point it at stratum.sololuck.io:3335 with your own address, and forget about it.
 If you later catch the bug, a Bitaxe-class device on the Lite tier (:3333) is the usual next step — still a lottery, just a bigger pile of tickets.
 Questions, or want to compare notes with other tiny-rig owners?
-The community is on Telegram at @SoloLuckPool, and the whole site is available in 10 languages.
+The community is on Telegram at @SoloLuckPool.

 Paste your address and copy the config from /setup, watch the pool on /status, and check every claim on /verify.
 Mine to your own address — that is what makes it truly solo.